Copyright Registration

 Copyright status

-Copyright application status can be checked online on copyright.gov.in.
+Copyright application status can be checked online at copyright.gov.in.

 The various statuses that are possible are:

-Discrepant: Application is not in complete format a letter will be sent to you by Registered Post.
+Scrutiny: Applica on under their application: Application is not in the application format a letter will be sent to you by Registered Post.

-Re-Scrutiny: Application is under process again with Reply sent by you.
+Re-Scrutiny: The application is under process again with a Reply sent by you.

-Registered: ROC is Generated will be sent to you by Registered Post.
+Registered: ROC is Generated and will be sent to you band y Registered Post.

 You May also be interested in Reading: Features of Legal Software